By Professor Margaret Sleeboom-Faulkner

 More seriously, more vulnerable people, such as patients or other members of the public are scared off by informed consent forms, even when they actually want their story to be heard.
 Paradoxically, this in our view runs against the ethicality of our research aim of exploring patient needs and perspectives.

-Another lesson that we have learnt has arisen as a result of being involved in research collaboration ourselves.
+Another lesson that we have learned has arisen as a result of being involved in research collaboration ourselves.
 We have found that it can be uncomfortable to require our partners from Asia to discuss the ethicality of their research practice to adopt Eurocentric approaches.
 On more than one occasion, discussions became painful when the friction between project requirements of informed consent and the etiquette of local relations were discussed.